justincbagley/GaussClust/README.md

 - [gplots](https://cran.r-project.org/web/packages/gplots/index.html)

 ### Installation
 :computer: GaussClust uses UNIX shell and R scripts and thus is well suited for running on a variety of operating systems, but especially UNIX/LINUX-like systems.
 Most of these systems (Mac OSX, Ubuntu, Linux, etc.) come with the shell preinstalled, so GaussClust code should run "out-of-the-box" from most any folder on your machine.
+To 'install' GaussClust, all you need to do is download the repository, move into the repository folder and type ```$ chmod u+x ./*.sh``` into the command line interface (e.g. Mac Terminal), and it will be ready to run.

 ### Best practices for input data and format
 :warning: GaussClust calls R functions that are capable of robustly handling several weaknesses often present in real working datasets employed by researchers in systematics & biodiversity research, including (1) mixed data-types and (2) missing data.
 As one of its first steps, GaussClust also standardizes and reduces the dimensionality of the data using non-metric multidimensional scaling (NMDS), prior to running any Gaussian mixture models or discriminant analyses.
 This is ideal, because NMDS makes fewer assumptions about the data than other ordination methods such as PCA.
 However, it is critical that the data meet some standards for NMDS.